ChalmersGU-data-structure-courses/dsabook/src/markdown/02-analysis-part-1/05-best-worst-average-cases.md

 might happen only rarely and generally is too optimistic for a fair characterisation of the algorithm's running time.
-In other words, analysis based on the best case is not likely to be representative of the behavior of the algorithm.
+In other words, analysis based on the best case is not likely to be representative of the behaviour of the algorithm.
 However, there are rare instances where a best-case analysis is useful -- in particular, when the best case has high probability of occurring.
 For example, if we know that the array we want to sort is *almost sorted*,